 Word Processor: Microsoft Word is the only word processor supported at the college.
 You must use Microsoft Word to prepare any documents to be submitted by attachment.
-Documents submitted in any other format will not be accepted.
+Documents submitted in any other format cannot be read by Word and will not be accepted.